datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

     publish(ok): . (dataset) [pushed to github: ['[new branch]', '[new branch]']]

-Because special remote URL coincides with the regular remote URL on GitHub, ``siblings enable`` enable will not even be necessary when datalad is installed from GitHub.
+Because special remote URL coincides with the regular remote URL on GitHub, ``siblings enable`` will not even be necessary when datalad is installed from GitHub.